Execution guardrails for AI agents

 | Runtime authorization | No |

 Veto is an open-source runtime authorization SDK.
-It wraps your agent's tools and enforces declarative policies before any tool executes.
-The agent's code does not change.
-The authorization layer is invisible to the model.
+It wraps your agent's tools and enforces declarative policies before governed tools execute.
+The authorization boundary is invisible to the model.

 Intercept

 Tool calls are intercepted before execution.
 The SDK wraps each tool function, capturing the tool name, arguments, and context.
-Your agent code does not change.
-Integration is two lines.
+Your agent loop stays intact while authorization moves to an explicit boundary.

 Evaluate

 The policy engine checks the tool call against declarative YAML rules.
 Policies can match on tool name, argument values, time of day, caller identity, rate limits, and custom conditions.
-Evaluation runs in-process in under 10ms.
+Evaluation runs in-process, before side effects.

 Enforce

-Three outcomes: allow (tool executes normally), deny (agent receives a configurable error), or escalate (action paused, routed to human for approval via Slack, email, or dashboard).
-All decisions are logged with full context.
+Three outcomes: allow (tool executes normally), deny (agent receives a configurable error), or escalate (action paused, routed to human for approval through the configured approval path).
+Governed actions can emit decision records.

 Agent: "I need to call delete_database(name='prod')"